 The integrated GPU

 The integrated GPU is incorporated into the motherboard and cannot be updated or removed.
 This is common in laptops and low-cost desktop PCs.
-Unfortunately, these graphics generally have low performance and are unsuitable for gaming or professional graphics creation activities.
+Unfortunately, these graphics perform poorly and are unsuitable for gaming or professional graphics creation activities.

 Read Next – What Is A Graphics Card & What Is A Graphics Card Used For